heaventree/AcessWeb-uikit-revamp/handover/HANDOVER.md

 # AccessWebPro UI Skin - Handover Document

+# ⚠️ CRITICAL INFORMATION - READ FIRST ⚠️

+## About ACCESS_WEB_V9_7_REFERENCE Folder

+**GOLDEN RULE: The ACCESS_WEB_V9_7_REFERENCE folder is FOR REFERENCE ONLY.**

+This folder contains the base AccessWebPro application code and should NEVER be used as a source for or storage of our work.
+It exists solely to:

+1. Provide reference for the underlying structure our skin will sit on top of
+2. Show navigation items that can be used as a sitemap for our work
+3. Help us understand what components we need to style
+4. Serve as an example of existing implementation patterns

+**DO NOT modify, copy to, or store any of our UI skin code within this folder.** All our UI skin development should be separate from this reference codebase.

+We may extract data such as navigation items, component structures, and page layouts to understand what we need to style, but our implementation must remain independent.
+This separation ensures our skin can be properly applied as a layer on top of the core application.

 ## About This Document

 This document is the **single source of truth** for tracking progress on the AccessWebPro UI Skin project.
 It should be **appended to** at the end of each development session, never overwritten or replaced.